Dick Vitale Has Been Married for Over 50 Years, and He Can Thank the New York Mets

 ESPN’s Dick Vitale has been married for over 50 years

-Vitale went viral in December 2020 when he asked his wife to grab him a snack while he remotely called a game between Kansas and Kentucky.
+Vitale went viral in December 2020 when he asked his wife to grab him a snack while calling a game remotely between Kansas and Kentucky.

 Vitale can thank the New York Mets for providing good luck